Parabolic Trough Reflector

 The parabolic trough reflector when used as a solar thermal energy collector is constructed as a long parabolic reflecting mirror which is usually painted a reflective silver, or made from polished aluminium, or uses mirrors which extends linearly into the trough shape.
 A metal black heat tube inside a sealed glass tube which can also be evacuated is used to reduce heat losses.
 The heat tube contains a heat-transfer fluid which is pumped around a loop within the tube absorbing the heat as it pass through.

 To overcome this problem, most concentrating collectors require some form of mechanical equipment that constantly orients the collectors towards the sun keeping the heat pipe absorber at the correct focal point.
-This is achieved by using a tracking system that aligns the trough with the sun throughout the day, maximising the solar heat gain.
+This can be achieved by using a Tracking Solar Concentrator that aligns the trough with the sun throughout the day, maximising the solar heat gain.

 The collector generally has a single rotation axis along the length of the trough which can be orientated in an east-to-west direction, tracking the sun from north to south, or orientated in a north-to-south direction and tracking the sun from east to west.